 This new situation presents new challenges to many areas of software engineering.
 One of them is monitoring – how can an operator make sure that a system remains healthy if existing monitoring tools are unable to function in this new reality?

 In this post I will explore the challenge, and present my ideas on how we can apply the knowledge of physics and biology to build more intelligent monitoring solutions.

 The Challenge – Invisible Containers

-Let’s have a look at Service X, which is composed of 3 short-lived containers.
-On the left you can see their real performance over time, and on the right we can see what has been recorded by a traditional monitoring system:
+Let us consider Service X, which is composed of 3 short-lived containers.
+In the following figure, the graphs on the left plot their real performance over time, and on the right is the data that has been recorded by a traditional monitoring system:

-The typical frequency of sampling – once per 1-10 minutes – which was suitable for monitoring physical servers and virtual machines, is clearly insufficient to monitor containers.
+The typical frequency of sampling – every 1-10 minutes – which was suitable for monitoring physical servers and virtual machines, is clearly insufficient to monitor containers.
 Some of them, like Container B in this example, are so short lived that they go unnoticed.
-This means that if we use them to build a large micro-service system, a large part of it would remain unmonitored, un-monitorable, or both.
+This means that if we use them to build a large micro-service system, a substantial part of it would remain unmonitored, un-monitorable, or both.

 To fix this, we might think about increasing the frequency of sampling.
-Then the situation looks like this:
+The situation then looks like in the next figure:

 But what seems like a working solution – Container B is now visible – does not scale to production, particularly in environments where containers serve a single request/job and then disappear.
-Such ephemerality would require sampling at the frequency > 1 Hz (more than one sample per second), which would produce an enormous amount of data.
-I dare to say that the monitoring system would be more complicated than the system it monitors.
+Such ephemerality would require sampling at a frequency greater than 1 Hz (more than one sample per second), which would produce an enormous amount of data.
+I dare to say that the monitoring system would be more complex than the system it monitors.